January 18th, 2010 / 1:22 pm

 G.H. experiences Hell in its true form: she experiences the world in recurrence.
 But, nearing the end, she drops our hand and asks us to consider paradise.
 She asks us to consider a now that is truly a now–one without hope, but one in passion.
 And, with lucidity, we then must ask ourselves: have I found the question belonging to our answer?

 All in all, I think this book is a sublime, inspiring & definitive text of this and the last century.
 I cannot speak for its future, nor would I want to.
-Within the human story lies a sort of cognitive loop of conscience–we yearn to get at the middle, to discover what is hidden between ‘I’ and the hard mechanics.
+Within the human story lies a sort of loop of conscience–we yearn to get at the middle, to discover what is hidden between ‘I’ and the hard mechanics.
 I fear the day we find the middle.
 A great bodily transformation is sure to take place.
 Although: what if the center truly cannot hold?
-What if we’re left to continually circle on ourselves and stare at the blank, passive weight behind our language and our world?
+What if we’re left to continually circle on ourselves and stare at the blank, passive weight behind our languages and our world?

 For He knew that I wouldn’t know how to see whatever I saw: the explanation of an enigma is the mere repetition of the enigma.